Activity 06

 Geocoding children’s book publishers

-- A topologically sound network of vector data that ideally includes things like parcel boundaries, streets, and even buildings
+- A topologically sound network of vector data that ideally includes things like parcel boundaries, streets, and building footprints

 - Descriptive information associated with that topological network, e.g., a gazetteer

 Thanks to OpenStreetMap, Nominatim, and MMQGIS, we have all of these things built into QGIS for free.
 That’s why we’re using this instead of ArcGIS Pro: in order to geocode addresses in ArcGIS Pro, we need to pay for it.
-I don’t want to spend thousands of our limited ArcGIS Online credits on a learning exercise, so we’re making lemons out of lemonade and also learning a new software while we geocode for free instead.
+Instead of spending thousands of our limited ArcGIS Online credits on a learning exercis, let’s learn a new software while we geocode for free.

 OpenStreetMap, Nominatim, and MMQGIS